Manchester, Bolton & Bury Canal

 Elton Reservoir – quenching the thirst!

-This walk starts in earnest deep inside Burrs Country Park, to explain the pivotal role of the feeder.
+This walk starts in earnest deep inside Burrs Country Park, to explain the pivotal role of The Feeder.
 Much of the 2.5 mile channel of water (the feeder) is on private land, therefore we are unable to follow it faithfully.
-Instead, a weaving course is required, affording a series of magical (albeit sporadic) glimpses of this long forgotten engineering marvel.
+Instead, a weaving course is required, affording a series of tantalising glimpses of this long forgotten engineering marvel.

 ~